square-computersetup/square-computersetup.github.io/_includes/slack.md

 Squares make use of __Slack__ for instant messaging (chat) to enable quick communication within your team and across the company.

-Start the Chrome web browser (usually located in the system tray at the bottom).
-Type __go/slack__ in the address bar at the top.
+We have a number of "workspaces" focused on each business unit, but everyone can flip between the workspaces.
+Some channels are universal and appear in all workspaces (noted with an infinity symbol).
+Other channels are local to that workspace.

+* If you are on the Cash team, visit [cash.slack.com](https://cash.slack.com){:target="_blank"}
+* If you are on the TIDAL team, visit [tidal.slack.com](https://tidal.slack.com){:target="_blank"}
+* All others should visit [square.slack.com](https://square.slack.com){:target="_blank"}

 {% include figure url="/assets/images/slack-login2.jpg" image_path="/assets/images/slack-login2.jpg" %}